RicardoCSM/bookstore_project/README.md

 ## Installation

 The Night Owl was made using Laravel Sail with the framework in version 10 and the Laravel Breeze Inertia to the Auth.
-In addition, the MySql database was used on port 3306 and Redis on the por 6379, to the Front-end was used Vue 3 with the composition API.
+In addition, the MySql database was used on port 3306 and Redis on the port 6379, to the Front-end was used Vue 3 with the composition API.

 Please check the official laravel installation guide for server requirements before you start.
 [Official Documentation](https://laravel.com/docs/10.x/installation)